 Tabs are the best elements to manage content on both mobile UI and in regular desktop UI.
 Well designed tabs give a better user experience and also guide the user in a proper path to see the related contents.
 Tabs help you easily organize the related content and also improves the visual consistency on the website.
-Just imagine a page with long texts and bigger headings, they are called as blogs, not as webpages.
+Just imagine a page with long texts and bigger headings, they are called blogs, not webpages.
 Tabs easily breaks the long contents into bite-sized contents and present it engagingly to the users.
 These bootstrap tabs examples will help you create a neat looking tabs that will help you organize the contents easily and also provide better navigation.

 Interactions also play a major role in modern UI and UX designing.
 The most commonly used trigger actions are hover and click actions.
 In this bootstrap tab examples, we have collected both trigger actions, so that you can use them easily in your design.
 All these bootstrap tabs are made using the latest web development frameworks, hence you can use any swipe and sliding animations on them.

 This responsive Bootstrap 4 tab is made for the payment concept.